bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Powerful
         content: >
-          Above's toolset follows fundamental programming patterns, so it's easy for your engineering team to collaborate or take over.
+          Above's logic engine follows fundamental programming patterns, so it's easy for your engineering team to collaborate or take over.

           *   Toolset delivers capabilities of a declarative programming